Lundanmu/IXD-WEEK2-yw/final/README.md

         servo_timer = time.ticks_ms()
         rgb_timer = time.ticks_ms()
 ```
 After that, a ball will come off and rolls to the hole.
 When the ball rolls to the hole, the program will enter 'STATE 3', the music playing state.
-The LED light will turn to rainbow color and the computer will play sound.
+The LED light will turn to a rainbow color and the computer will play sound.

 ``` Python
 elif(program_state == 'STATE 3'):